-- common stock

-preferred stock

-- warrants

-debt securities
+- preferred stock - debt securities

 All of the securities listed above may be sold separately or as units with other securities.

 We may from time to time in one or more offerings offer and sell common stock, preferred stock, debt securities, warrants to purchase common stock or preferred stock or debt securities, or any combination of the foregoing, either individually or as units comprised of one or more of the other securities.